-Yes, I’ve travelled the seven seas – at least metaphorically – yet never made it to Greece.
+Yes, I’ve travelled the seven seas – at least metaphorically – but only recently I visited Athens for the first time.
 This is ironic since basically all of Greece is located on the seaside.
 With 13,676 kilometers of coastline – that’s roughly the little something of 8,498 miles – and 3054 islands and islets, Poseidon definitely is boss.

 Not the only amazing facts.
 Next to Golgota and the Capitol, the Acropolis is one of the hills on which Europe was founded.
 So there is no excuse that I haven’t visited the cradle of our civilization before.